 ET-CORMs - Enzyme-triggered CO releasing molecules for therapeutic use

+Carbon monoxide (CO), which is endogenously produced mainly in the course of heme degradation, was recently recognized as a powerful cytoprotective and homeostatic agent.
 For instance, CO was shown to ameliorate experimental cardiac, lung and vascular injuries and protect against numerous inflammatory states.
 While the clinical use of CO gas is associated with severe safety problems, a controlled delivery of CO to specific target sites by means of CO-releasing molecules appears to be a most promising solution.
 In this context, the invention comprises a novel class of iron carbonyl complexes, which release their CO load only after enzymatic activation.
 The powerful CO-releasing properties and the structural variability form a promising basis for the development of safe and pharmacologically useful CO-releasing molecules (CORMs).
 Biological tests (using different cell lines) have proven the chemical concept and confirmed the intracellular CO-release.
 Moreover, structural variation revealed pronounced structure-activity relationships.
 The clear-cut chemical concept and the developed synthetic schemes (opening short and efficient entries both to compound libraries and to larger amounts of individual complexes) provide excellent pre-conditions for structural optimization.
 Some initial results have been published.

 - Acyl-oxydiene-Fe(CO)3 complexes are an innovative class of ET-CORMs allowing for the first time a controlled intracellular and potentially tissue-specific CO-release